gabrielvincent/switcharoo/README.md

 hyprshell config check
 ```

-This checks for any syntax errors or issues in your configuration file andshows a `explanation` of how to use hyprshell.
+This checks for any syntax errors or issues in your configuration file and shows a `explanation` of how to use hyprshell.

 ### Initialization